BOBTAILED AND CURLY TAILED CATS

 The PixieBob (1995) was, and sometimes still is, reputed to be derived from natural bobcat/domestic hybrids and to have inherited its tail from the bobcat.
 It is a polydactyl (extra-toed) breed derived from "Legend Cats" and in some respects it resembles a bobcat.
 The presence of bobcat genes has not been confirmed though the cat certainly resembles the wild species in several respects.
 On the one hand there is a persistent tale of "Legend Cats" - cats that are the result of natural cross-breeding between the two species.
 The claim of wild blood was an obstacle to recognitions because many cat fancies do not recognise hybrid breeds.
 This leaves a few PixieBob enthusiasts both promoting the Bobcat influence (some claiming 25% bobcat blood) and simultaneously playing it down!
-Apparently genetic markers for the Bobcat do not show up in modern PixieBobs, although this may be due to the genes being diluted by several generations of backcrossing to domestic cats.
+Apparently genetic markers for the Bobcat do not show up in modern PixieBobs and they are consideered to be a mutation of the domestic cat.

 There is an unconfirmed version known as the Munch-Bob which is a Munchkin/PixieBob cross to produce a short-legged bobtail.
 In theory, any of the bobtailed or tailless breeds could be used to produce bobtailed/tailless Munchkins.
 The Jungle Bob is a mix of F chaus (Jungle Cat) and PixieBob producing Jungle Cat type cat with a bobbed tail.
 There are also alleged Bengal/Bobcat hybrids in existence.